Rufus For Real

 This is a picture of a instant pot chicken bone broth in a mug with all of the ingredients you can use to flavor your own broth.

-• Promotes healthy skin.
-I call it liquid botox, but that's just me.
+• Supports healthy skin: Collagen helps maintain skin elasticity — I lovingly call it liquid Botox, but that’s just me.

 For the most basic of Instant Pot Chicken Bone Broth, you will need very little.
 Here’s everything you’ll need to make it: